 The University's student conduct process is designed to give a complainant (person making a charge) and a respondent (person charged) a fair, prompt and appropriate resolution through a process designed to help persons who need support as they proceed.

 The Office of Student Conduct manages the resolution proceeding in which a student is an alleged perpetrator.
-The following is from appendix C of the student Code of Conduct located at Student Handbook regarding the student Sexual Misconduct Code:
+The procedure can be found here at: